r4k0nb4k0n/CTF-Writeups/2020/codegate2020_preliminary/RS/README.md

 * Lastly, create algorithm for decoding!
   * Basic: [`result`]() file shows 128 bytes hex values.
 Now we know there's the data of 32 bytes per 16 bytes of file content after encoding.
 If calculating, [`128 / 32 = 4`](), so it means from 16 bytes of file content was [`copied 4 times`]().
 In other words, length of file content will be 64 (= 16*4).

-  * Method: Think the other way round.
+  * Method: Think the other way.

     ```python
     Seed = [